 You are welcome to picnic within the park, however we would ask you not to picnic within the confines of the Abbey Church itself.
 There is a shelter in the centre of the park that may be used if the weather is inclement, however your class may also eat lunch in the Outdoor Classroom if available.
 Please ensure all litter is either binned or taken home.

 The abbey has a wide range of books and gifts.
-Due to restricted space please help us by allowing children to visit in small, accompanied groups only.
+Due to restricted space please help us by allowing children to visit in accompanied groups of 10 only.

 Please form an orderly queue - if descending on the cafe en-mass!